Forensic computer analyst

-Forensic computer analysts investigate computer-related crime (cybercrime), including data breaches, security incidents and other online criminal activities
+As a forensic computer analyst, you'll investigate computer-related crime (also known as cybercrime) that can include data breaches, security incidents and other online criminal activities.

 Your investigations can centre on data stored on a range of devices, including personal or work computers, tablets, mobile phones, the cloud and flash drives.